Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Full Experiments

+\item For ADW, there are $n + 1$ actions ($n$ for assigning a slot to advertisers and $1$ for not assigning it).
+So, we must follow the canonical form of log-linear policies. \end{itemize}

-\rebut{ \para{Training schemes.} We ran seven experiments in total, three for Secretary Problem and four for Online Knapsack (decision version).
+\paragraph{Training schemes.} We ran nine experiments in total, four for BCP, three for OKD, and two for ADW.
 The difference between the experiments of the same problem lies in the distribution over instances (i.e., $\{w_m\}$).
 In the following subsections, we will introduce how we parameterized the distribution in detail.
 In a single experiment, we ran eight setups, each representing a combination of sampler policies, initialization policies of the final phase, and whether we used regularization.
-For visual clarity, we did not plot setups with entropy regularization, but the readers can plot it using \texttt{plot.py} (comment L55-58 and uncomment L59-62) in the supplementary files.
-We make a detailed list of the training schemes in Tab.\,\ref{tab_training_scheme}. }
+For visual clarity, we did not plot setups with entropy regularization, but the readers can plot it using \texttt{plot.py} in the supplementary files.
+We make a detailed list of the training schemes in \Cref{tab_training_scheme}.